tmbdev/objectio/docs/pydoc.md

 FUNCTIONS
     gopen(url, filemode='rb')
-        Open a storage object.
-This shortcuts to open() for local files and accepts file open modes.
+        Open a storage object, with standard file modes and local files.

     objopen(url, verb='read', stream=None)
         Open a storage object.
 This always spawns a subprocess and supports all verbs.